 What do you like about writing for teenagers?

-What are your Writing Tips to other authors?
+What are your Writing Tips?

 1) Write!!!
 Sounds simple but a lot of new writers only think about ideas or think about writing.
 You can’t be an author without writing something.
-I love what Whoopi Goldberg said in Sister Act (from Letters To A Young Poet by Rainer Maria Rilke) “If when you wake up in the morning and you can think of nothing but writing, then you’re a writer.”
+I love what Whoopi Goldberg said in Sister Act (from Letters To A Young Poet by Rainer Maria Rilke) “If when you wake up in the morning and you can think of nothing but writing, then you’re a writer.

-2) Attempt to fully plot the story/book/idea out – especially if it’s a series.
+2) Attempt to fully plot the story idea out – especially if it’s a series.
 Remember the plot is not stuck in stone once it’s written down but at least you have a blueprint.
 If you can only think of book one in a series then write book one and the story will evolve (I promise).

 3) Ask yourself questions when writing and plotting to try and poke holes in plot/ideas so there will be no holes left to poke.
 Ask why, how, what if, does that make sense?
 Are there any leaps in logic, growth in characters or time with no explanation.